Skip to main content

 Intranet induction materials and activities can’t be seen as an entire onboarding solution and a way to completely dispense with human interaction in the first few weeks of employment.

 Online support should add to a culture of positive interaction for new staff.
+You should place emphasis on facilitating digital workplace collaboration wherever possible,

 Even the most devoted and passionate “techie” needs opportunities to build relationships with colleagues and line managers, not just with their company devices and software!